 - Must have master power disconnect switch.
 Must be clearly marked and within easy reach of the driver.

 - Snell 90, SA 95 or better helmet recommended.

 - Window nets, neck braces & fire suits are mandatory.
 Arm restraints are OK, but you must still use a driver’s side window net.

 - Fire proof gloves and shoes are required.

 - Raceivers are MANDATORY.
 You will be penalized and/or DQ’d if not in use.

-- Weight rule is 3000 lbs with driver before and after race.
+- Super Stock weight rule is 3000 lbs. with driver after race.

 - Any American production make or model car (or truck) from 1967 to current year.
 Body must match frame and year.

 - No square bodies and no chopped tops.
-Tops must be stock appearing.
+Tops must be stock.
 Must be a minimum of 14 inch window opening.

 - Wheel base must remain stock according to year model.
 No more than one inch difference from side to side.